Jojoba96/hospital-management-system/README.md

 Open phpMyAdmin

-Create a new database (e.g. hospital_db)
+Create a new database (e.g. hospital)

-Import the hospital.sql file (if available)
+Import the hospital.sql (Db must have the same name as project ... to work)

 Configure database: